MaximRouiller/blog.decayingcode.com/source/_drafts/increasing-your-website-security-on-iis-with-http-headers.md

 This consist in sending the header `Strict-Transport-Security` with a `max-age` value in seconds.

-This would enforce the policy for 1 year: `Strict-Transport-Security: max-age=31536000; includeSubdomains; preload`
+This would enforce the policy for 1 year, will force all subdomains to be HTTPS and enable you to be on the [preloaded list](https://hstspreload.appspot.com/):

+`Strict-Transport-Security: max-age=31536000; includeSubdomains; preload`

+**NOTE**: Be careful about the preload list.
+Once you are on it, you are going to be there for a long time.
+There would be no expiry.
+If that `preload` flag is present, anyone can submit your domain to be on the list.
+It will not be added automatically, but once it's done... you're in.
+It may take months to be taken off.
+[Read here for more details about removal](https://hstspreload.appspot.com/#removal).

 With IIS and its `web.config`, we force HTTPS urls and we automatically flag the request with the right header.